StephenHogsten/TableTopSwap2/README.md

 - [ ] remove unnecessary logging

 ## Bonuses
+- [ ] visual tweaks
+  - [ ] the buttons / fields on login should line up better
+  - [ ] sent should be recieved to recipients
 - [ ] mobile friendly
 - [ ] jest
   - [ ] test more advancing scenarios if possible